SpenceKonde/DxCore/megaavr/extras/Ref_Optiboot.md

 DD support has been added

 ## Future Devices
 * Optiboot_dx is expected to be the base for any future word-at-a-time NVMCTRL based AVR.
-This only such devices announced are the DA, DB, and DD and of course the long awaited DU.
+This only such devices announced are the DA, DB, and DD and of course the long awaited DU - but nobody's going to care about it on the DU because we'll all be praying for a USB bootloader.
 * Optiboot_x (for megaTinyCore and MegaCoreX) is likely to be the basis of page-buffer-using NVMCTRL AVRs.
 * The EA-series is page-based (unfortunately) Not only that, but it's got poor flash endurance and you can't execute any instructions during the write half of a page erasewrite, so you are basically going to be doing tinyAVR algorithm plus added complications to account for this mess.